Paraguay: Natural Landscape

 The Natural Landscape of Paraguay

-Paraguay is located in the south-central region of South America.
-Covering an area of 406,752 sq km (157,050 sq mi), Bolivia borders the country to the north and northwest, Argentina to the south and southwest, and Brazil to the east and northeast.
+Paraguay, situated in the heart of South America, occupies a prominent position in the continent's south-central region.
+Encompassing an expansive area of 406,752 square kilometers (157,050 square miles), Paraguay shares its borders with Bolivia to the north and northwest, Argentina to the south and southwest, and Brazil to the east and northeast.

 Biodiversity